 but that didn’t stop me from dreaming about a career in business.

 Fast forward a few years, and after graduating with a Business Degree, I was indeed working in an office – at PricewaterhouseCoopers in Sydney – and wearing suits every day.
 Though not only three!
-My interest in fashion (albeit mostly misguided) had well and truly kicked in.

 After becoming a Qualified Chartered Accountant and working in corporate tax in Sydney, I moved to London and reframed* my experience (a term my clients know well) and moved away from professional services and into commercial and marketing finance roles.
 I worked at Coca-Cola, MCI Worldcom and BT, before moving into in-house innovations at BT and discovering the world of start ups.
 From there, I leapt out of the corporate world into start ups and moved from Finance roles into general management, ending with the CEO role at Everyman Cinemas.
 I started coaching entrepreneurs and start ups, and then launched my own businesses.

-From chatting at the nursery and then school gates, I started getting approached by fellow mums who hoped to launch their own businesses.
+From chatting at the nursery and then school gates, I started getting approached by people who hoped to launch their own businesses.
 For some, this was their dream and they have gone on to do amazing things!
 For others, it was because they wanted to do something but they couldn’t face going back to their previous career.

 This is when I started the conversation about all the other things they could do with their experience, and I started to actively help people to career transition – to find a career or business role that they would love.
 And so Runneth began.